Spread Betting vs CFD Trading – Differences and Platform Reviews

 Conclusion

-Spread betting and CFD trading are financial derivatives that allow you to speculate on the future price of an asset without actually owning it.
+Spread betting and CFD trading are financial derivatives that allow traders to speculate on the future price of an asset without actually owning it.

 Before you choose between spread betting vs CFD trading, it’s important to understand the differences between them.
 A big advantage of spread betting is that it is free from the capital gains tax, while CFD trading is not.
 On the other hand, CFD trading is available outside the UK and Ireland and CFD contracts do not expire.